orreryworks/orrery/docs/specifications/literal_values.md

 ## 5. Stroke Attribute Usage and Examples

 Stroke attributes control borders, lines, and outlines.
 Use nested syntax: `stroke=[attribute=value, ...]`

+Stroke attributes are used in shapes, relations, fragments, and notes.
+For note-specific usage, see [Note Syntax Specification](note_syntax.md).

 **Basic Styles:**